cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/manual.md

            sudo yum install -y <RPM file path>
            ```

-1. All VMs should be on the same network and if there is firewall/security group,
+1. All VMs should be on the same network and if there is firewall/ security group.
-   make sure used ports are open and not blocking any of our services.
+   Make sure the used ports are open and not blocking any of our services.

 1. Each VM must have a license file on it.